nim-works/nimskull/doc/contributing.rst

    `Appveyor <https://www.appveyor.com/docs/how-to/filtering-commits/#skip-directive-in-commit-message>`_
    and `Travis <https://docs.travis-ci.com/user/customizing-the-build/#skipping-a-build>`_.

-2. Consider enabling CI (azure, GitHub actions and builds.sr.ht) in your own Nim fork, and waiting for CI to be green in that fork (fixing bugs as needed) before opening your PR in the original Nim repo, so as to reduce CI congestion.
+2. Consider enabling CI (azure, GitHub actions and builds.sr.ht) in your own |NimSkull| fork, and waiting for CI to be green in that fork (fixing bugs as needed) before opening your PR in the original |NimSkull| repo, so as to reduce CI congestion.
 Same applies for updates on a PR: you can test commits on a separate private branch before updating the main PR.